cmars/glop/USAGE.md

 from there.
 The colon syntax is of the form `agent-name:role`, used to designed each agent and the role it should act in, in the conversation.

+# Agent servers

+An agent server is initialized explicitly with

+    $ glop server init

+or implicitly the first time it is started with

+    $ glop server run

+## Server access tokens

+The glop server generates an initial access token, a secret key that encrypts and authenticates client-server communication.

+Tokens may be created for remote access to the agent server API.
+For example,

+    $ glop server token add bob
+    BGIPBeVLO5lcuWZDn2FrvC9VO6luPPrYK4CSm0iUpcY=

+Active tokens may be listed.

+    $ glop server token list
+    SHi19sxsov2/6SJ7cPd3IAMieEJtP5zxcogeTXkHl2w= admin
+    BGIPBeVLO5lcuWZDn2FrvC9VO6luPPrYK4CSm0iUpcY= bob

+Tokens may be revoked by name.

+    $ glop server token revoke bob

+Tokens may be revoked by token contents.

+    $ glop server token revoke BGIPBeVLO5lcuWZDn2FrvC9VO6luPPrYK4CSm0iUpcY=

+## Client-Server access

+Clients may add remote agents.

+    $ glop remote add website 10.212.34.35 JhnFgFbqO+OA95y+DpPDEjeezvJguGLoosg93FG6yB8=

+If the client has remote SSH access to the machine, this is easy to set up.

+    $ glop remote add website 10.212.34.35:6709 $(ssh ubuntu@10.212.34.35 "sudo glop server token add cmars")

+The glop agent server default, port 6709, is assumed if not specified.

+Clients may list remotes.

+    $ glop remote list
+    website 10.212.34.35:6709

+Clients may remove remotes.

+    $ glop remote remove website

+Remotes may be used with `glop agent` commands.

+    $ glop agent webapp@website webapp.glop
+    $ glop agent add db@db1 db.glop
+    $ glop agent add db@db2 db.glop
+    $ glop agent introduce webapp:db-client@website db:db-server@db1
+    $ glop agent introduce db:db-primary@db1 db:db-replica@db2
+    $ glop agent send webapp@website configure fqdn=foo.bar.com
+    $ glop agent send webapp@website golive
+    $ glop agent send db@db2 backup

+## Server-Server access

+As the above example illustrates, a client can introduce agents across remotes.

+    glop agent introduce foo:fooer@remote1 bar:barrister@remote2

+The client will request peer tokens from _remote1_ and _remote2_ as an admin, and then send an introduction message to each server with these tokens.
+Agent replies will then go to the introduced counterpart on the other agent server.

 # Keeping track of contacts

+_Still thinking about this section...
+Feels like contacts could be stored as regular vars maybe?_

 Once introduced, agents may need to keep track of their counterpart contacts.
 From within a `match` on a topic from a role,